Form CRS (Customer Relationship Summary)

 How do your financial professionals make money?

-In general, in their role as broker-dealer representatives, most NBBD Brokers are compensated through sales commissions on the revenues generated by their customers, which creates an incentive to sell products.
-As revenue differs by product, this creates an incentive for NBBD Brokers to promote particular products that generate higher revenue.
-In certain instances, NBBD Brokers are also eligible to receive additional compensation if existing customers invest significant additional assets in a particular investment product.
-Some NBBD Brokers can receive a fixed amount rather than commissions and can also be eligible for special payouts when assets under management reach certain targets.
+In general, most wealth advisors are compensated based on the revenues generated by their customers or clients, which creates an incentive to sell products.
+As revenue differs by product, this creates an incentive for wealth advisors to promote particular products that generate higher revenue.
+In certain instances, NBBD Brokers are also eligible to receive additional compensation if existing customers or clients invest significant additional assets in a particular investment product or if their assets under management reach certain targets.

-In general, in their role as investment adviser representatives, most NBIA Advisers are eligible to participate in a compensation pool made available to the portfolio management team with which the NBIA Adviser is associated.
-The amount available in the compensation pool is determined based on a number of factors, including the revenue that is generated by that particular portfolio management team, less certain adjustments.
-The percentage of the pool allocated to individual team participants is based on a variety of criteria, including aggregate investment performance and other quantitative measures (e.g., client retention) and, for certain portfolio management teams, certain qualitative measures (e.g., overall contribution to the success of NBIA).
-Revenue differs by product, which creates an incentive to invest clients’ assets in particular strategies, including in proprietary strategies and strategies managed by the NBIA Adviser’s own team as those investments will generally result in a benefit to the NBIA Adviser.
-Certain NBIA Advisers will receive more compensation if the NBIA Adviser meets certain “diversification thresholds”.
-That creates an incentive for those NBIA Advisers to take actions to meet those thresholds.
+In general, most portfolio managers are eligible to participate in a compensation pool made available to the portfolio management team with which the NBIA Adviser is associated.
+The amount available in the compensation pool is determined based on a number of factors, including the revenue that is generated by that particular portfolio management team.
+The percentage of the pool allocated to individual team participants is based on a variety of criteria, including aggregate investment performance and other quantitative measures (e.g., client retention).
+Revenue differs by product, which creates an incentive to invest clients’ assets in particular strategies, including in proprietary strategies and strategies managed by the portfolio manager's own team as those investments will generally result in a benefit to the portfolio manager.

 For clients that are employee benefit plans subject to Title I of Employee Retirement Income Security Act of 1974, as amended (“ERISA”) or plans or individual retirement accounts subject to Section 4975 of the Internal Revenue Code of 1986, as amended (the “Code”), NBIA and NBBD have established additional limitations on the compensation of NBIA Advisers and NBBD Brokers consistent with their fiduciary duties and certain exemptions on which they may rely.